NetSuite

 Salto is a framework that aims at bringing the powers of DevOps to business applications like NetSuite, Salesforce, Workato, Zendesk, and Jira.
 Among other features, Salto supports customization deployment.
 You can read more about Salto here.

 Salto is easy to configure and features an intuitive UI.
-What’s more, it leverages not just SDF but NetSuite’s SOAP and REST APIs to realize functionality that is not available with SDF (using it's own SuiteApp)
+What’s more, it supplements the native NetSuite options by leveraging not just SDF but NetSuite’s SOAP and REST APIs to realize greater functionality.

-A few examples of how Salto is superior to SDF:
+A few examples of how Salto can enhance your NetSuite experience:

 • While SDF is limited to fetching files in the SuiteScripts, Templates & Web Site Hosting Files subdirectories of the File Cabinet, Salto can pull in (and subsequently deploy) all files/folders in the File Cabinet.

-• Salto supports the deletion of files from the File Cabinet.
-This solves a well-known limitation of SDF.
+• Salto supports the deletion of files from the File Cabinet, which can be challenging with SDF.
 Salto users can also delete NetSuite custom record types and some standard types.

-• Salto supports the deployment of data types e.g. Subsidiary, Currency, Department, Account, Location, Items.
-Thus, entries of these types defined in Sandbox can be deployed to Production via Salto.
-This overcomes another known limitation of NetSuite’s tools.
-Note that for some of these data types, e.g. Subsidiaries, CSV import is also not an option.
-So, without Salto, it’s totally a manual affair.
+• Salto supports the deployment of data types, e.g. Subsidiary, Currency, Department, Account, Location, Items.
+Thus, entries of these types defined in Sandbox can be deployed to Production via Salto, which is highly beneficial to NetSuite professionals.

 Going back to our SO form deployment, the following clip illustrates the process within Salto: